alibaba/GraphScope/docs/flex/interactive/data_model.md

 ## Graph Name

 Each graph can have a name, indicating what the graph is about.
-The name is not necessarily unique.
+The name can be duplicated.

 ## Graph Data
 The graph data encompasses two fundamental elements: